emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

    All of them have consistency across the countypop, LOCALE, and lat/long varibles that we care about

 - [x] meet with all of groups
+  - for industrial group --> going to end up not using auto supply data, will focus on wiki car manufacturing plants, and EV plants.
+    - Rimona will be focusing on these two while I do powerplants, and fortune 500 companies.

 - [x] email marshall breeding